Part I – Physical Security

 Stop information leaks when your phone is locked

 A few weeks back, I wrote about taking back privacy by reducing the information companies collect based on the services we use daily.
-My first move was to go to a more private email so that Google didn’t keep scanning all emails I send and receive.
+My first move was to go to a more private email so that Google didn’t keep scanning all the emails I send and receive.
 The next step is to stop information from leaking from my phone.

 I used an Android phone as my primary phone and used to have an iPhone as a secondary one for a while.
 Some people would say shifting to iPhone would increase my privacy, but I do not like some of the “restrictions” on that platform.
 However hard I tried, I keep coming back to Android.
 Well, it’s not too hard to stop the information leak if we tweak around our settings and follow a few good privacy-centric habits.

 Let’s first get the phone to stop leaking information about you if it falls into the wrong hands.
 What’s to stop someone who steals it from getting your OTP messages from banks, access your photos and data?
 Let’s lock that down first.

 Lock Screen security is the first thing to set up if you haven’t got that done already.
 Head over to Settings > Security area on your phone and set up one or more of the options available on the device.
 You should have either a Pin or Pattern lock enabled.
 I prefer the Pin method with at least 6 digits since it’s more secure than the pattern lock.
 In addition, you can also use the Fingerprint, Face, or Iris unlock if they are available on the phone.

 Now, anyone who steals your phone won’t have easy access to your data.
 The next step is to encrypt your phone so that they can’t read your data even if they are tech-savvy and access your device’s storage.